Some EMU faculty have had success using a combination of the following types of materials in lieu of a traditional textbook:

 We've also gathered together resources to help you find two specific types of OERs (or other resources that are free for students): shared syllabi and online videos.

-Sometimes a traditional text is still your best option.
-In that case, you can still take a few steps to help with the cost issue.
+Faculty who work with librarians usually find alternatives that work for their courses.
+In the few cases where a traditional text is still your best option, you can take a few steps to help with the cost issue.

 1. Consider small publishers that may be new to the textbook market